SimonPaske/simon-paske-photography/README.md

 * Favicon
   * Favicon with my logo is visible throughout the website pages.
-  * It will help to user faster and easier find my pages if many tabs in a browser are opened.
+  * It will help user faster and easier find my pages if many tabs in a browser are opened.

     ![Favicon](docs/readme_images/favicon.png)

 ---

 * 404 Page
-  * Page will be displayed if user navigates to a broken link.
+   * Page will be displayed if a user navigates to a broken link.
-  * 404 page allows user to reach me out easy via Facebook or email.
-Moreover, by clicking on the logo people will be redirected to home page without need of clicking back button on internet browser.
+   * 404 page allows users to reach out easily via Facebook or email.
+Moreover, by clicking on the logo people will be redirected to the home page without the need of clicking the back button on an internet browser.

     ![404_page](docs/readme_images/404_page.png)